andres-rod-g/andres-rod-g/README.md

 **Currently: Available to Work**
 # Personal Info
 👋🏻 Hi!
-My name Is **Andrés**.
+My name Is **Andrés Rodríguez**.

 - Programmer & Also someone who can lead programmers to a common goal.
-- Leader of a gruop of 15 programmers & designers.
+- Managed a gruop of 15 programmers & designers.
 - Teacher of Game development in schools.

 # Some of my Knoledges